Dedicated to the indomitable spirit in all of us.

-The girls began to cry through their smiles as Lisa struggled, inch by inch, her own cries lost in their laughter and shouts and sibilations of love that sounded like reprimands they’d all heard and said, standing together back then as vulnerable and fearful children, standing together now as vulnerable, fearful young women with confidence and hope.
+The girls began to cry through their smiles as Lisa struggled, inch by inch, her own cries lost in their laughter and shouts and cheers of love that sounded like reprimands they’d all heard and said, standing together back then as vulnerable and fearful children, standing together now as vulnerable, fearful young women with confidence and hope.

 And today, centered on their broken, fallen angel, they anointed her with all they had, and it filled the studio like morning vespers.